-This was supposed to be a very simple transaction between a seller of an aircraft and a buyer of an aircraft.
+24This was supposed to be a very simple transaction25between a seller of an aircraft and a buyer of an

+1 aircraft.
 The seller was an Oregon company.
-The broker was an Oregon broker.
+The broker 2 was an Oregon broker.
 The airplane was an Oregon plane.
-It was supposed to be purchased in Oregon.
-That was the essence of the deal.
-And as I will describe as our testimony, it's already testified too.
-The deal just went awry and became compressed in terms of time and last-minute changes had to be made.
+3 It was supposed to be purchased in Oregon.
+That was the 4 essence of the deal.
+And as I will describe and as our 5 testimony has already testified to, the deal just went 6 awry and became compressed in terms of time and 7 last-minute changes had to be made.